 When relief is as nigh as your remote control stop button, it becomes an act of will to sit through Naked, Mike Leigh’s bilious portrait of a young loser.
 But David Thewlis’ utterly fearless performance as Johnny, a rangy, homeless rotter who ricochets through London abusing the women he picks up, deserves your patience.
 It’s a sustained rant that raises verbal sparring to the heights Robert De Niro achieved playing Jake La Motta; Thewlis is a raging bull artist.
 Whether he’s philosophizing gently with disenfranchised drudges — a security guard, a poster hanger — or acting out his fury in squalid couplings, Thewlis makes you see the hurt Johnny causes himself as well as others.
 That’s not misogyny, that’s artistry.
 B+

-Genre: Drama; Starring: Lesley Sharp, David Thewlis, Katrin Cartlidge, Greg Cruttwell; Director: Mike Leigh; Author: Mike Leigh; Status: In Season; MPAA Rating: In Season; Distributor: Fine Line Features
+Genre: Drama; Starring: Lesley Sharp, David Thewlis, Katrin Cartlidge, Greg Cruttwell; Director: Mike Leigh; Author: Mike Leigh; Status: In Season; MPAA Rating: R; Distributor: Fine Line Features

 Posted June 24 1994 — 12:00 AM EDT

 - 'Spider-Man' writers say the new reboot won't be an origin story

 - 'Rogue One' writer explains how he'd want to reboot 'Columbo'

 - 'Jurassic World' director Colin Trevorrow says sequel could go global

 - This week in 1995: Regrading the top 10 singles

 - Creepoid made us a playlist paying tribute to the noisiest DJ night in Philadelphia

 - FKA twigs makes Monday sexy with hot new track, 'Figure 8'